alwaysbegrowing/bond-docs/resources/risks.md

 ## Summary&#x20;

-Porter Finance is heavily incentivized to mitigate, communicate, and accurately price the risk its users take.
-At launch, the Porter Finance platform will have two users, borrowers and lenders.
+Arbor Finance is heavily incentivized to mitigate, communicate, and accurately price the risk its users take.
+At launch, the Arbor Finance platform will have two users, borrowers and lenders.
 Given borrowers do not face interest rate risk or liquidation risk, they effectively bear no platform related risk other than smart contract risk, which will be mitigated through auditing.
 Therefore, we will focus on the risk lenders are taking when using the platform.

 ## Active trading markets for the bonds may not develop&#x20;